BurntSushi/rust-csv/bench/README.md

 TODO: Fill in the other Rust access patterns for the huge benchmark.
 (The "byte slice" access pattern is the fastest.)

+TODO: Benchmark with Python.
+(Estimate: "byte slice" is faster by around 2x, but the other access patterns are probably comparable.)